Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 desc: Verify and sign one or two tokens in a request
 description: |
-  The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request, that the plugin refers to as an access token and channel token.
+  The Kong JWT Signer plugin makes it possible to verify, sign, or resign one or two tokens in a request.
+For example, one token is given to an end user and the other token given to the client application.

+  The plugin refers to tokens as an _access token_ and _channel token_.
+Tokens can be any valid verifiable tokens.
 The plugin supports both opaque tokens through introspection, and signed JWT tokens through signature verification.
-The `access_token` and `channel_token` are names of the tokens and they can be any valid verifiable tokens.
-For example, two access tokens, one given to end user and one given to client application.
+There are many available configuration parameters to accommodate your requirements.

 enterprise: true
 plus: true